 Tobin Mueller is a composer, playwright and interpretive pianist living in Connecticut.
 His musical compositions range from Impressionist Jazz to Progressive Rock to Classical symphonies and Broadway musicals.
 In the late 1970s and early 80s, he was one of several composer-pianists who developed what would become known as New Age music, although Tobin's version identifies more closely with Modal/Post-Bop Jazz.
 A lifelong environmentalist, he was inducted into the United Nations’ 1994

 Global 500 Roll of Honor in London for his work with UNEP and the world youth environment movement.
 A prolific songwriter and arranger, he's been involved in over 30 recordings and has released at least one album every year since 2005.
-His latest is Standard Deviations, an homage to the great jazz standards of the Twentieth Century (not yet released), and will be his fifth double album in a row.
+His latest is Standard Deviations, an homage to the great jazz composers of the Twentieth Century (its project page includes numerous Bonus Tracks/alternative takes, check it out), and will be his fifth double album in a row.

 In 2017, Tobin released Afterwords, a collection of solo piano and spoken word meditations.
 "An astonishing work of art," according to reviewer Kathy Parson.
 The album was featured in JAZZIZ Magazine, Jazz Weekly and Lemon Wire.
 The track "The Space Between Chaos and Shape" was included on JAZZIZ Magazine's Critics' Choice compilation disc (December 2017 issue).
 "Brilliant and thoughtful" writes Dodie Miller-Gould (Lemon Wire).
 "For those just hearing of Mueller for the first time, this piece serves as an insightful introduction to a body of work that is often as intellectually challenging as it is technically proficient."